quanyang/quanyang.github.io/projects/index.md

 #### ![](/resources/projects/waste.png){: width="32px"} WASTE | [https://github.com/quanyang/waste](github.com/quanyang/waste)
 Web Application Security Tester (WASTE) is a Google Chrome Extension that allows for easy and intuitive penetration testing of web applications.
 It uses a pre-defined set of payload to attempt at exploiting common web vulnerabilities.
 It also allows for manual payload insertion, and has the capability of inserting pre-defined values for certain input fields.
-WASTE was created as part of a course's project.
+WASTE was created as part of a course requirement.

 --------